 History and Literature Classes

 Read carefully!
-Most classes are on Zoom but there is a hybrid option (Away from the Troubles) and in-person-only classes offered as well (Fascism in Ireland and Tolkien's Silmarillion).
+Most classes are on Zoom but there is a hybrid option and in-person-only class.

 Classes are listed in chronological order according to the start date.
 All times listed are in the Central time zone.